keboola/connection-docs/components/data-apps/lock-streamlit-version/index.md

 `pip install streamlit pandas numpy`

 ### Generate requirements.txt
-Generate a `requirements.txt` file to lock package versions of all installed packages:
+Generate a `requirements.txt` file to lock the versions of all installed packages:

 `pip freeze > requirements.txt`

 This file lists all installed packages along with their specific versions.
-It ensures consistent versions across environments (development and production) and prevents dependency conflicts.
+It ensures consistent package versions across environments (development and production) and prevents dependency conflicts.

 ***Note:** After updating or installing a new dependency, remember to run `pip freeze` again to update your `requirements.txt` file.*